Yasasvani/Data-Science-Assignments/Assignment_15/README.md

 ## Conclusion

-This project demonstrates the application of machine learning to predict survival on the Titanic.
+This assignment demonstrates the application of machine learning to predict survival on the Titanic.
 The results show that LightGBM and XGBoost models are effective in predicting survival outcomes.

 ## Usage